bazelbuild/bazel/site/versions/master/docs/skylark/concepts.md

 load("//build_tools/rules:maprule.bzl", maprule_alias = "maprule")
 ```

-You define multiple aliases within one `load` statement.
-Moreover, the argument
+You can define multiple aliases within one `load` statement.
+Moreover, the
-list can contain both aliases and regular symbol names.
-The following example is
+argument list can contain both aliases and regular symbol names.
+The following
-perfectly legal (please note when to use quotation marks).
+example is perfectly legal (please note when to use quotation marks).

 ```python
 load("/path/to:my_rules.bzl", "some_rule", nice_alias = "some_other_rule")